 Aquablation therapy is a new surgical treatment for benign prostatic hyperplasia (BPH).
-At St. Peter’s, we are proud that Urologist Dr. Kevin Brown is among the first in the region to offer this advanced, minimally invasive treatment that helps men suffering from BPH to get their life back and feel like themselves again.
+At St. Peter’s, we are proud that Dr. Kevin Brown and Dr. Timothy Grossman are among the first in the region to offer this advanced, minimally invasive treatment that helps men suffering from BPH to get their life back and feel like themselves again.

 What is Aquablation therapy?

 Aquablation therapy uses the power of water delivered with robotic precision to provide long-lasting BPH relief without compromise.
 It is precise, consistent, and predictable, and provides long-term relief no matter how large your prostate.(2,3)

 Aquablation therapy is a resective procedure, which means that the prostate tissue causing symptoms is surgically removed.
 No incision is made in the abdomen, as the prostate is reached through the urethra.

 Aquablation therapy is performed in a hospital and is done under anesthesia.
 The procedure typically takes less than an hour and involves an overnight stay.